underwrxps/MovieJournal/User_Stories.md

 ## User Stories

-As a film fanatic, I want a place to put down my thoughts on all of the movies I watch so that I can read them and remember the movie.
+As a movie fanatic, I want a place to put down my thoughts on all of the movies I watch so I can reread and add to them later.

+As a movie reviewer, I want a personal space to document my thoughts on the movie I watch so that I can keep those thoughts separate from a critical review.

-As a social media user, I want a place to share the movies I watch and how I feel about them so that my friends and followers can see.
+As someone who doesn't watch a lot of movies, I want a place to log the films I watch so I can remember what I've already seen and how I felt about it.